dubo-dubon-duponey/docker-debian/ADVANCED.md

 # this of course can be the same as above, or a different mirror
 export DEBOOTSTRAP_REPOSITORY=http://u:p@apt.local:8080/archive/buster/20200811T000000Z/`

-# also set `DEBOOTSTRAP_SOURCES` to be used by the debootstrapped apt (for update and upgrade)
+# also set `DEBOOTSTRAP_APT_SOURCES` to be used by the debootstrapped apt (for update and upgrade)
-export DEBOOTSTRAP_SOURCES="deb http://u:p@apt.local:8080/archive/buster/20200811T000000Z/ buster main"`
+export DEBOOTSTRAP_APT_SOURCES="deb http://u:p@apt.local:8080/archive/buster/20200811T000000Z/ buster main"`

 # build...
 ./build.sh